 At my previous employment I created Mobile Software for Windows Mobile 6.1, Integrated with Sage Line 50, Exchequer, created ASP.NET websites, SSRS Reports for Customers and Internal use, created the UI for the new Scheduling application, and more.

-Now working for Gemba Solutions Ltd as a Product Development Support Engineer.
+Previously worked for Gemba Solutions Ltd as a Product Development Support Engineer.